 - For comparison purposes, the Village of Oak Park Arboretum is a Level II Accredited Arboretum; we expect that the Village of River Forest could achieve this same level of accreditation. - Note that the program provides members with open-access resources and would also provide the Village with access to an international network of tree-focused professionals (i.e., ask tree-related questions of fellow community members).

-- Apply for Level I accreditation as foundation for Level II accreditation in 2021 - Collaborate with community members as the opportunity arises to advance the VRF current arboretum (e.g., tree canopy)
+- Apply Level II Accreditation in 2021. - Collaborate with community members as the opportunity arises to advance the VRF current arboretum (e.g., tree canopy).